-Australian Open 2017: Venus Williams beats Coco Vandeweghe to reach final
+Australian Open 2017: Venus & Serena Williams to meet in ninth Grand Slam final

 Williams converted four of five break points, but more importantly reduced Vandeweghe to just one from 13 as the younger American was reduced to throwing her racquet in frustration as the chances slipped by.

-Two double faults handed Williams a decisive double break in the second set and the seven-time grand Slam champion broke again at the start of the third.
+Two double faults handed Williams a decisive double break in the second set and the seven-time Grand Slam champion broke again at the start of the third.

-Vandeweghe stayed close enough to keep the pressure, saving three match points before finally cracking with an error on the fourth, prompting a jubilant twirl of celebration from Williams.
+Vandeweghe stayed close enough to keep the pressure on, saving three match points before finally cracking with an error on the fourth, prompting a jubilant twirl of celebration from Williams.

-"Everyone has their moment in the sun, maybe mine has gone on a little longer than other people, but I have nothing else to do," joked Williams.
+"Everyone has their moment in the sun.
+Maybe mine has gone on a little longer than other people, but I have nothing else to do," joked Williams.